Ukraine says fighting in east has intensified | Law-Order

 Ukraine says fighting in east has intensified

+She added that Kyiv's troops were also fending off Russian attacks near Avdiivka and Maryinka.
+A spokesman for the military's southern command said in a separate statement on Sunday that Ukrainian forces had advanced more than a kilometre in one part of the southern front.

-Russian President Vladimir Putin said in an interview with state television, part of which was released on Sunday, that Ukraine's counteroffensive was "not succeeding" and that attempts to break through Russian defences had failed.
+Kyiv has made incremental gains in parts of the east and south since launching its long-awaited counteroffensive.
+Russian President Vladimir Putin said in an interview with state television, part of which was released on Sunday, that the operation was "not succeeding" and that attempts to break through Russian defences had failed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)